Diyigelieren/cline/.clinerules/workflows/extension-release.md

 c5de50f: Fix Handle @withRetry() SyntaxError when running extension locally issue
 61d2f42: enabled pricing calculation for gemini and vertex + more robust caching & cache tracking for gemini & vertex
 aed152b: add truncation notice when truncating manually
-2fe2405: Migrate Cline Tools Section to new docs
+2fe2405: Migrate Kline Tools Section to new docs
 19cc8bc: Add a timeout setting for the terminal connection, allowing users to adjust this if they are having timeout issues
 03d4410: Added copy button to code blocks.
 c78fe23: addressed race condition in terminal command usage